rahulc07/rahulc07/README.md

-### Linux Enthusiast
+### A slightly crazy Systems/Linux engineer

 -I’m currently working on ...
-Tucana, Tucana-Build-Scripts
+Tucana, LFS, E8 Remote Desktop
 - 👯 I’m looking to collaborate on ... **Linux Projects**
 - 🤔 I’m looking for help with ... **Tucana**
 - 💬 Ask me about ...
 Basically Anything!